 Bakken crude oil production and rigs

-The number of rigs working at the Bakken decreased to 69 in July, down from 75 in June.
-A year ago, there were 179 drilling rigs in the region.
-Most of these rigs are horizontal in trajectory or type.
+The number of rigs in the Bakken decreased to 86 in April, from 101 in March.
+A year ago, there were 184 drilling rigs in the region.
+Most of these rigs are horizontal in trajectory, or type.

-Increasing US production has led to a fall in crude oil prices.
-As oil prices remain suppressed, oil producers will have less incentive to increase production.
-Crude oil production may even fall, as we’re now seeing with Bakken production.
+Meanwhile, the high rate of production has led to a decline in oil prices.
+As oil prices remain suppressed, oil producers will have less incentive to increase production, and production may even fall.

-The recent fall in production can hurt Bakken Shale producers that may be behind this drop.
-Some Bakken-based producers include Denbury Resources (DNR), Continental Resources (CLR), SM Energy (SM), Marathon Oil Corporation (MRO), and EOG Resources (EOG).
-SM Energy and Marathon Oil Corporation together account for 2.95% of the SPDR S&P Oil & Gas Exploration & Production ETF (XOP).
+Falling oil prices will hurt Bakken shale producers such as Denbury Resources, Inc. (DNR), Continental Resources (CLR), SM Energy (SM), Marathon Oil Corporation (MRO), and EOG Resources (EOG).
+SM Energy and Marathon Oil Corporation together account for 2.9% of the SPDR S&P Oil & Gas Exploration & Production ETF (XOP).

 Williston Basin has highest tight oil reserves

-The Williston Basin’s large size, as well as its number of wells, unlocked huge oil reserves in the region.
-The most productive formations for horizontal drilling and hydraulic fracturing are in the Williston Basin’s Bakken and Three Forks formations.
+The Williston Basin’s large size and number of wells have unlocked huge oil reserves in the region.
+The most productive formations for the horizontal drilling and hydraulic fracturing process are in Williston Basin’s Bakken and Three Forks formations.

-According to the EIA, the Bakken Three Forks play, which covers portions of North Dakota, Montana, and South Dakota, has the largest tight oil proved reserves in the United States.
+According to the EIA, the Bakken–Three Forks play covering portions of North Dakota, Montana, and South Dakota has the largest tight oil proved reserves in the United States.